delvakwa/police_radio_to_mapping/README.md

 ##### _Description_

+While listening to our mp3 files, we realized that silence, low volume audio, and incoherent noises plagued our audio files.
+We decided to extract all of that out and focus on the sections of our audio that would generate the best results.

 ##### _What We Built_

+We used the pydub Python package to parse and segment our mp3 files.
+Pydub accepts mp3 files and has methods that detect silence, detect audio, and split the mp3 files based on silence.
+We utilized the last method to pull samples of audio from our data.
+There are two parameters we passed in as well -- min_silence_len and silence_thresh.
+These determine how long a pause needs to be in milliseconds before it’s registered as silence, and how loud something needs to be in dbFS before its registered as audio.
+We played with a few min_silence_len and silence_thresh values, but settled on 2.5 seconds and -16dbFS for our dataset.

 ##### _Next Steps_

+Some enhancements we'd like to implement when parsing and segmenting audio include:
+- Multiprocessing to speed up parsing and segmenting time
+- Using the Audacity API instead of Pydub since it appears to reduce processing time

 #### Convert Text to Speech

 ##### _Description_

+After converting our mp3 files to wav files, we are ready to use Google's Speech to Text API.
+This API returns transcriptions of audio data and confidence scores measuring how well the API think it did, both of which we stored into a dataframe.
+We also decided to use street locations from the city we pulled audio data from to help the API acknowledge road and highway names.
+In order to speed up this process, we ran a multiprocessing package around the API.

 ##### _What We Built_

+Google’s Speech to Text API accepts a wav file and stores it into memory.
+When calling the speech to text API, we can pass in a dictionary for it to reference its results on.
+We decided to run the API with and without street context to see if which setting would provide better results.
+The API then proceeds to detect speech in the audio file and return a transcription of what it heard and it’s confidence in the results.
+We returned those results as a dataframe.

 ##### _Next Steps_

+Some enhancements we'd like to implement when using a Speech to Text API include:
+- Finding an API that produces better results
+- Training an API on location and radio data to improve performance

 #### Extract Geolocation Data

 ##### _Description_

+Now that we have transcriptions of our audio files, we need to find any locations in the text. spaCy, the Natural Language Processesing API, seemed like the best fit because it has a matcher class that allows us to create our own set of rules for spaCy to flag.

 ##### _What We Built_

+We used spaCy, a powerful Natural Language Processing API, to extract true locations from our Speech to Text transcriptions.
+SpaCy has a matcher that allows us to create a custom dictionary of things to look for in text.
+Words related to streets are passed in (street, place, trail, etc), and spaCy looks for those words in our transcripts.
+When a word matches one of those in our dictionary, spaCy then searches the words around it for context, and returns what it believes to be the address.
+We then compile extracted location in a dataframe.

 ##### _Next Steps_

+Some enhancements we'd like to implement when extracting Geolocation data include:
+- Using an API already trained on address data
+- Referencing known addresses in the API and determining whether or not the address given is real or not

 #### Plot on Heatmap

 ##### _Description_

+Finally, we used the address data extracted to acquire latitudes and longitudes of the places mentioned in our audio data.
+We then inserted those coordinates into the Google Maps API and mapped them to find the exact address locations mentioned.

 ##### _What We Built_

+We used a function that accepts an address and a google api key to search google for the address given.
+It then saves the results as a JSON and parses through it to find the latitude and longitude of the address given, and saves those results.

+The Google Mapping API accepts a latitude and longitude to center the map around, and then maps exact road locations based on latitudes and longitudes passed into it.
+We reference the dataframe that contains the results from the Spacy NLP API for our latitude and longitude mapping coordinates.

 ##### _Next Steps_

+Some enhancements we'd like to implement when plotting our locations on a heatmap include:
+- Mapping more than one point on the map using the Folium API
+- Changing the colors of the points on the map to determine importance based on audio context